omria123/MindReader/README.md

         ```shell script
           $ python -m MindReader.parsers run-parsers -n name1 -n name2 ...
 MQ-URL
         ```
-        Attaches the parsers to work on the queue.
+        Attaches the given parsers to work on the queue.
 The process will begin to consume immediately.

         Note: The MQ-URL should also include the scheme which imply the specific MQ.
         For example rabbitmq://127.0.0.1:5672.
 (The same goes in the future and for DB-URL)

+        Note: When running parsers together in the same command, all of them works on the same process.
+        (Which is ideally better/fine for one computer or any simple case)

         ```shell script
           $ python -m MindReader.parsers parse PATH NAME